Kim Il Sung: Legacy

 Kim Il Sung's image is prominent in places associated with public transportation, especially his posthumous portrait released in 1994, which hangs at every North Korean train station and airport.
 It is also placed prominently near the border crossings between China and North Korea.
 At the border outside of Yanji, South Korean tourists could pay the local Chinese residents for a picture taken against the scenery of North Korea beyond the Tumen River, with the portrait of Kim Il Sung looming large at the background.
 Thousands of gifts to Kim Il Sung from foreign leaders are housed in the International Friendship Exhibition.
+Kim Il Sung's birthday, "Day of the Sun", is celebrated every year as a public holiday in North Korea.
+The associated April Spring Friendship Art Festival gathers hundreds of artists from all over the world.